Kitaolab/PaCS-Toolkit/README.md

 # PaCS-ToolKit

 PaCS-ToolKit enables the execution of PaCS-MD (Parallel Cascade Selection Molecular Dynamic Simulation), a non-bias-enhanced sampling method, across various environments.
 Additionally, it offers tools for result analysis and visualization.
-While PaCS-MD offers a wide range of applications with existing evaluation types, our toolkit allows for the integration of additional types as needed.
+While PaCS-MD offers a wide range of applications with existing evaluation types, our toolkit also allows for the integration of additional types as needed.

 We believe our package will benefit your research.